fvangastel/programmeerproject/DESIGN.md

 - Agricultural methane emissions (thousand metric tons of CO2 equivalent): https://data.worldbank.org/indicator/EN.ATM.METH.AG.KT.CE?view=chart

 All data is available in csv format, so it has to be transformed to a json format to make use of classes and objects.
+The data will be split into seperate datafiles, and classified per year or per country.

 ### Overview technical components
 ![Sketch.png](https://github.com/11096187/programmeerproject/blob/master/doc/Sketch.png)